MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2022-update.md

 ### Surface Hub 2S devices

 Customers can update their Surface Hub 2S devices to the 2022 Update through Windows Update, or Windows Update for Business.
-Or you can recover Surface Hub 2S via a bare metal recovery (BMR) image.
+The USB recovery process can also be used to re-image a device with the 2022 update.
 See [Recovery from a USB drive](surface-hub-recover-reset.md#recovery-from-a-usb-drive).

 ### Surface Hub V1 devices